bigbluey/Surfs-Up/README.md

 #### Precipitation Analysis

 * Design a Query to Retrieve the Last 12 Months of Precipitation Data Selecting Only the `date` and `prcp` Values
-* Save the Query Results as a Pandas DataFrame, Set the Index to the Date Column and Sort the Dataframe Values by `date`
+* Save the Query Results as a Pandas DataFrame and Set the Index to the Date Column & Sort the Dataframe Values by `date`
 * Use Pandas Plotting with Matplotlib to `plot` the Data
 * Use Pandas to Calculate the Summary Statistics for the Precipitation Data

 #### Station Analysis

-* Design a Query to Find the Most Active Stations
+* Design a Query to Show How Many Stations are Available in the Dataset
     * List the Stations and Counts in Descending Order
     * Which Station Had the Highest Number of Observations?
 * Using the Station ID from the Previous Query, Calculate the Lowest Temperature Recorded, Highest Temperature Recorded, and Average Temperature of the Most Active Station